Arequipa, AKA La Ciudad Blanca (The White City), is the proudest small city in the world.

 Where does the pride originate?

-So aside from Arequipa being the temporary capital of Peru, and inspiring the pivotal event in the downfall of the Odría dictatorship, the larger political angle in Arequipan pride lie in protests and the governmental power of Lima.
-Over 26% of the Peruvian population live in Lima.
-Only 17% of Colombians live in Bogota.
-Plus, Colombia has several medium-sized cities including Medellin, Cali, and Barranquilla, which sway enough power that Bogota can’t dominate the lion’s share of national resources.
-In Peru, however, Arequipa is the second city at one million.
-There aren’t any medium sized cities to keep Lima in check.
+Aside from Arequipa being the temporary capital of Peru and inspiring the pivotal event in the downfall of the Odría dictatorship, Arequipan political pride lies in protests, mining, and the governmental power of Lima.
+Over 26% of the Peruvian population (8 million) live in Lima.
+Arequipa is the second city at one million.
+There aren’t any medium-sized cities to keep Lima in check.
 So Arequipeños take pride in the power of their protests, their ability to shut down the entire south of Peru to get their way in Lima.
 The south is rich in mining, but most of the money goes to Lima.
-Except when Arequipa has a crazy strike, in 2001 they removed the cobblestones from the city center streets so trucks couldn’t go in or out.
+In 2001 Arequipan protesters removed cobblestones from the city center streets so trucks couldn’t go in or out.

 Peleas de Toro

-Many Latin American countries feature corrida de toros - bullfights where humans stab and kill the bulls.
-Arequipa has peleas de toro - where the bulls fight each other.
-I think the corridas (humans killing bulls) are more entertaining, but Arequipeños seem to have a great deal of pride in their version.
+Many Latin American countries feature corrida de toros – bullfights where humans stab and kill the bulls.
+Arequipa has peleas de toro – where the bulls fight each other.
 Here’s a look at Arequipa bullfights – bull vs. bull:

 And an actual fight: